adgerrits/CloudEvents-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 ## 2 Use of local standards and best practices for TLS
 Implementations MUST support TLS.
-Which version(s) ought to be implemented will vary over time, and depend on the widespread deployment and known security vulnerabilities at the time of implementation. iGov-NL implementations MUST implement the Forum Standaardisatie TLS standard  https://www.forumstandaardisatie.nl/standaard/tls.
+Which version(s) ought to be implemented will vary over time, and depend on the widespread deployment and known security vulnerabilities at the time of implementation.
+CloudEvents-NL implementations MUST implement the Forum Standaardisatie TLS standard  https://www.forumstandaardisatie.nl/standaard/tls.

 ## 3 Limiting the set of usecases
 CloudEvents2 can be applied over a wide range of various use case scenarios.
-Profiles like this profile "iGov-NL" therefore exist to set a baseline to be applicable for specific use cases.
+Profiles like this profile "CloudEvents-NL" therefore exist to set a baseline to be applicable for specific use cases.

 Selected use cases have implications on choices for e.g. security, privacy and interoperability.
 This version of this profile is therefore scoped to a single use case.
 Future updates to this profile may increase the scope to additional use cases.

-Since this profile focuses on a particular use case, certain explicit requirements or changes from the upsteam iGov profile exist.
+Since this profile focuses on a particular use case, certain explicit requirements or changes from the upsteam CloudEvents profile exist.
 These include (non exhaustive):
 - A `sub` identifier MUST be present in access tokens, as the use case by definition focuses on authorization including an identifier.
 - Direct access clients are out of scope.

 ## 4 Support for PSS-based signature methods

-Standard CloudEvents2 and the CloudEvents2 iGov profile rely on `RS256` as signature method.
-This is explicitly stated in the international iGov profile.
+Standard CloudEvents2 and the CloudEvents2 CloudEvents profile rely on `RS256` as signature method.
+This is explicitly stated in the international CloudEvents profile.
 The CloudEvents2 standards have this implicitly included, as it is built on top of JOSE (signatures in JWS (RC7515), using algorithms of JWA (RFC7518)).
 RFC7518 recommends support for RS256.

 The `RS256` is specified as an RSA signature using PKCS v1.5 padding.
 This form of padding has been vulnerable to various attacks.
 Better alternatives are available using PSS padding.
 A method of RSA signature using PSS and SHA256 is standardized as `PS256` in RFC7518 as well.
 Other standards are deprecating PKCSv1.5 padding and are migrating towards PSS padding for RSA signatures, however JOSE and thereby CloudEvents2 have not done so yet.